20 Foods That Tax Your Heart

 Most people assume dietary cholesterol is the number-one heart offender—after all, keeping your “bad” cholesterol (LDL) down and your “good” cholesterol (HDL) is essential for heart health—but recent research proves there’s no correlation between eating cholesterol and the levels of cholesterol in your blood.
 Instead, there are plenty of other foods that could be taking a heavy toll on your heart health without you realizing.
 Here are some of the biggest offenders, and be sure to avoid these 20 Worst Habits for Heart Health.

 The FDA recommends people no more than consume 50 grams of added sugar a day, but the American Heart Association recommends no more than 36 grams of added sugar for men and 25 grams for women for optimal heart health.
-If you’re trying to protect your heart, it’s best to keep it within the 25-36 grams range, using a book like Zero Sugar Diet, on which test panelists lost up to 16 pounds in 14 days, or develop a plan with your doctor.
+If you’re trying to protect your heart, it’s best to keep it within the 25-36 grams range.
+If you need help in cutting back on the sweet stuff, pick up a copy of the Zero Sugar Diet, on which test panelists lost up to 16 pounds in 14 days, or develop a plan with your doctor.

 High Fructose Corn Syrup